altin/glass-classifier-ml/README.md

 ### Decision Tree
 #####
 78.4%
-* *Future work: The accuracy can be greatly improved by using a better discretisation function, and overfitting can be limited tree pruning.*
+* *Future work: The accuracy can be greatly improved by using a better discretisation function, and overfitting can be limited by tree pruning.*

 ### Naive Bayes
 90.6%